timeplus-io/docs/docs/proton-kafka.md

 ### DDL Settings

 #### type
 Need to be `kafka`.
-This works with Apache Kafka, Redpanda, Confluent Platform or Cloud,and many other Kafka compatiable message platforms.
+This works with Apache Kafka, Redpanda, Confluent Platform or Cloud,and many other Kafka compatible message platforms.

 #### brokers
 One or more brokers with ports.